 Slap the words "holistic," "natural," or "human grade" on any kind of dog food, and pet people will buy it no matter if it has never seen a feed trial and if it is manufactured by a nameless, faceless third-party company that gets its ingredients from God Knows Where.
 Beef, chicken, corn and soy are deemed to be "bad" merely because they have stood the test of time, while pumpkin, flax seed, clover, and potatoes are deemed excellent because they are brand new and sound great!?

 And is it any different in the world of dog training?

 Of course not.

 Now, to be clear, I am not talking about any one method of dog training.
-As I have said before, almost almost all methods found in books actually work.
+As I have said before, almost almost all methods found in books actually work, at least for something.

 But isn’t that true for human exercise down at the gym too?

 And really, is a dog trainer really that different from a personal trainer?

 In both cases, the client comes to the table knowing the basics but willing to pay a little money if there is some some sort of "magical solution" that does not involve time, self-discipline, and (to tell the truth) mind-numbing boredom.

 Eat less and exercise more?
 Who wants to do that?
 No one!

 And so the rallying cry of the personal trainer is the same as that of the dog trainer: